 Photography is magic.
-Today, with a camera in each pocket and constant image bombing behind every corner, it is hard to imagine a time when the only way to see the London bridge was to actually go to London, or put our trust in the work of painters and storytellers.
+Today, with a camera in each pocket and constant image bombing behind every corner, it is hard to imagine a time when images could not be recorded.

 Thankfully, a bunch of curious people lived before us who saw nature as a beautiful and intricate mystery, given to us to be solved.
 Optics, the science of light, paired its efforts with those of alchemists and scientists to pursue the unthinkable: capture light.